learningmatter-mit/PoTS/README.md

 This repository provides scripts to generate vibrational displacement modes for DIMER transition state (TS) searches in crystalline structures.

-This code has been tested after docking pose generation with [VOID](https://github.com/learningmatter-mit/VOID), but it should also work seamlessly with other pose generation software.
+This code has been tested after docking pose generation with [VOID](https://github.com/learningmatter-mit/VOID), specifically with the [cation-anion Monte Carlo algorithm](https://github.com/learningmatter-mit/VOID/tree/master?tab=readme-ov-file#docking-for-reactivity) developed for this work.

 ## Overview